wengwanjiang/ReAlign/README.md

   - Added `del` statements to explicitly release tensors after use
   - Added `torch.cuda.empty_cache()` calls to free cached memory
   - Prevents OOM errors during long training sessions

+### 4. Disclaimer
+Please note that this project is intended solely for academic research and is entirely non-profit.
+We strictly adhere to copyright regulations.
+All weight files are provided for research purposes only; if any included assets are found to be infringing, please notify us, and we will remove them immediately.

+We hope this information helps you set up the environment.
+If you have further questions or encounter any issues, please feel free to reach out.

 ## Citation